ShakeelAlibhai/ProjectGoldStarsX/README.md

 * Conversions

 ### Calendar
-Project GoldStars X includes a calendar program, where users can view the date and time, create and search calendar events, and view calendar events today.
+Project GoldStars X includes a calendar program, where users can view the date and time, create and search calendar events, and view calendar events today and tomorrow.

 ### Education
 The Education program in Project GoldStars X is a program that can be used to practice math and reading.
 Users can: